Andy Ruiz Jr. had it all three years ago. He’d just won the unified heavyweight championship. Then things went party time.

 Talk of demons and a new posse to speak of mimick Tyson, who by the time James ‘Buster’ Douglas knocked him out in controversial style, had a mass of hangers-on bleeding him dry.

 Hopefully, this won’t be the case for Ruiz.
-Relatively young for a heavyweight at 31, he can bounce back successfully – as Tyson did.
+He can bounce back successfully, relatively young for a heavyweight, as Tyson did.

-Andy Ruiz Jr could be back in the ring at some point in 2021 after a return this year was postponed.
+Andy Ruiz Jr could be back in the ring in 2022 after a return this year was postponed.

 Options included Luis Ortiz and Deontay Wilder.